Spider333/Cryptocourse/README.md

 ## 11. Economic and Legal Considerations of Cryptocurrencies and Blockchain Technology

-- Legal Challenges of Smart Contracts & Dapps
+- Legal Challenges of Smart Contracts & Dapps & DAOs
 - Legal and Economic Aspects of Cryptocurrencies
 - ICOs, STOs, IEOs, Airdrops, CBDCs